-Maryland regulators OK nation's largest offshore wind plan
+Maryland Regulators OK Nation's Largest Offshore Wind Plan

-The Maryland Public Service Commission announced Thursday that it awarded renewable energy credits for two projects off Maryland's Eastern Shore near Ocean City.
-The PSC says the decision allows U.S. Wind and Skipjack Offshore Energy to build 368 megawatts of capacity.
+Maryland regulators on Thursday approved plans for the nation's first large-scale offshore wind projects, saying the decision will position the state to be a leader in the developing industry.
+The Maryland Public Service Commission awarded renewable energy credits for two projects off Maryland's Eastern Shore near Ocean City.

 Add your comments below